MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connector-platform.md

 # Microsoft Defender for Cloud Apps open app connector platform (Preview)

 Microsoft Defender for Cloud Apps' [app connectors](protect-connected-apps.md) are a vital bridge between your SaaS applications and Microsoft's powerful security operations.
-Connect the apps your organization creates to Defender for Cloud Apps to extend app security features across customer SaaS ecosystem, safeguarding data, mitigating risks, and reinforcing overall SaaS security posture.
+Connect the apps your organization creates to Defender for Cloud Apps to extend app security features across the customer SaaS ecosystem, safeguarding data, mitigating risks, and reinforcing overall SaaS security posture.

 This article describes how SaaS app vendors can use the Defender for Cloud Apps open app connector platform to build connectors for their own apps.
 The codeless open app connector platform helps simplify connector development by avoiding extra coding and reducing integration time.